 A former Secretary General of the Council of the European Union, Mr. Solana has also served as the Secretary General of North Atlantic Treaty Organization (NATO) and as the Minister of Foreign Affairs of Spain.
 He currently serves as the President of ESADE Center for Global Economy and Geopolitics and is a Distinguished Fellow in Foreign Policy at the Brookings Institution.
 Mr. Solana is also member of the board of the International Crisis Group and the European Council on Foreign Relations.

 Mr. Li’s leadership experience with global financial institutions and major Chinese banks spans more than 20 years.
+Mr. Li is Member of the 13th National Committee of the CPPCC.
 He is a Vice Chairman of the Silk Road Planning Research Center and the Vice Chairman of Chinese Financial Association of Hong Kong.
 Mr. Li has held several C-suite positions including: Chief International Business Advisor of the China Development Bank, Vice Chairman of UBS Investment Bank Asia, CEO of Bank of China International Holdings, and Chief China Economist at Goldman Sachs.
 Mr. Li also co-founded the NYSE-listed company SouFun.

 Mr. Li holds several academic positions including: Vice Chairman of the Institute for Governance Studies at Tsinghua University, Visiting Committee member of the MIT Economics Department and is a member of the MIT Sloan Finance Advisory Board.